masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

   callbackParam1()
 }
 ```
-Here function call sequence are callbackParam2() and then next callbackParam1().
-So, it can be easy to control time-consuming function call.
+Here function call sequences are callbackParam2() and then next callbackParam1().
+So, time-consuming function call sequences are managed in a single function block.

 ###### ix) In Example2, more important is where the callback function invoked, less important argument sequence.
-###### x) In Example2, only one function call to display the result, thus hassell free when matter of bulk functions call.
+###### x) In Example2, only one function call to display the result, thus hassell when comparing to bulk functions call.
-###### xi) In both Examples, we can prevent the parent function from displaying the result by not providing callback arguments.
+###### xi) In both Examples, we can prevent the parent function from displaying the result by not passing callback arguments.
 So, more fine control over the functions call.

 ##### b) Callback function syntax with parameter: